 The Bottom Line to Advancing Your Career

-Self-reflection and self-evaluation are a necessity for any teacher who wants to become a capable educator and efficiently advance her career.
-They are also necessary tools if you value your students and want to share your knowledge effectively with them.
+Self-reflection and self-evaluation are necessary for any teacher who wants to become a capable educator and efficiently advance her career.
+They are also necessary tools if you value your students and share your knowledge effectively.
 However, you can only enjoy their benefits by practicing them regularly and acting on their outcomes.
 So start assessing your teaching skills before your next class so that you can join the ranks of great all-star educators.

-If you use this incredibly helpful strategy, you should include your experience and success implementing self-evaluation and reflection when writing your resume and cover letter.
+If you use this beneficial strategy, you should include your experience and success in implementing self-evaluation and reflection when writing your resume and cover letter.